 - Exercise: Physical activity is something you should never retire from.
 Choose a physical activity that is best for your lifestyle and your body.
 Use this free time as a way to work on your mind, body and overall health.

 - Mind Stimulation: It is essential to keep your mind sharp after work.
-Choose activities that will keep your mind engaged such as reading and puzzles.
+Choose activities that will keep your mind engaged such as reading, puzzles, or starting your own business from your retirement funds.
 Enroll in classes you always found interesting from the comfort of home.
 Learning another language or how to play an instrument are some examples of how to keep challenging your mind.